-In the emerging modalities of biologics R&D, it’s especially difficult to keep track of progress and resource usage across programs and pipelines.
+In the emerging modalities of large molecule R&D, it’s especially difficult to keep track of progress and resource usage across programs and pipelines.
 We spoke with Directors of R&D across the industry to identify what’s top of mind for them, and what they’re struggling to answer with their legacy informatics.

 1. What’s the current status of each of my pipelines?

 Sometimes, the most fundamental questions are the hardest to answer.
 But when your teams are working in Excel, PowerPoint, and outdated ELNs or LIMS, how can you get status updates on-demand?

 2. What’s the latest experimental data on each candidate?

 Figuring out the status of your pipelines from a high-level is one thing, but getting the most up-to-date data on your candidates is an even more daunting proposition.
 You have to wait days or weeks for your reports to piece together a report.